-By cultivating the negativity that people spoke into my life caused me to experience my delay in receiving my blessings.
+Cultivating the negativity that people spoke into my life caused me to experience a delay in receiving my blessings.
 I should have cultivated what God’s word said about me; not internalized people’s negative thoughts about me.
 Listening and implementing the word of God in my life, would have led me to my purpose in life much sooner.

 Acknowledging my place and taking ownership in being a part of God’s royal priesthood would have alleviated most of my pain.
 Cultivating negativity instead of positivity is why it took me a while to receive my blessings.